Policies

 Procedure for Issuing Emergency Notifications:

-1. Anyone with information believed to warrant an emergency notification should promptly report the circumstances to the Director of Business and Support Services: 417-255-7258 (office) 471-293-2338 (cell); or by electronic mail at ScottSchneider@missouristate.edu.
-(If the Director of Business and Support Services is unavailable, the information should be reported to the Chancellor: 417-255-7900 (office); 417-631-9030 (cell); or SLawler@MissouriState.edu.)
+1. Anyone with information believed to warrant an emergency notification should promptly report the circumstances to MSU Dispatch: 417-836-5509 or by electronic mail at CampusSafety@MissouriState.edu.
+(If the Associate Vice-Chancellor for Business Support Services is unavailable, the information should be reported to the Chancellor: 417-255-7900 (office) or WPChancellor@MissouriState.edu.)
 Emergency notifications are considered for the following types of incidents: severe weather, hazardous chemical or hazardous material spills, violent intruder, significant outbreak of illness, flood, fire, earthquake, gas leak, bomb threat, terrorist incident, explosion, or any other circumstance that may constitute an immediate threat to the University community.

-2. The Director of Business and Support Services will confer with the Chancellor and decide whether an emergency notification will be issued.
+2. MSU Dispatch will confer with the Associate Vice-Chancellor for Business Support Services and decide whether an emergency notification will be issued.

 3. The decision to issue an emergency notification will be made on a case-by-case basis after consideration of the available facts, including factors such as the nature of the emergency and the continuing danger or risk to the campus community.

-4. Every attempt will be made to issue the notification as soon as possible after the incident is reported to the Director of Business and Support Services; however, the release is subject to the availability of accurate facts concerning the incident.
+4. Every attempt will be made to issue the notification as soon as possible after the incident is reported to the Associate Vice-Chancellor for Business Support Services; however, the release is subject to the availability of accurate facts concerning the incident.

-5. If the determination is made that an emergency notification will be issued, the Director of Business and Support Services will confer with the appropriate public and University officials and make a determination of who needs to be notified, and what the content of the notification should be.
+5. If the determination is made that an emergency notification will be issued, the Associate Vice-Chancellor for Business Support Services will confer with the appropriate public and University officials and make a determination of who needs to be notified, and what the content of the notification should be.

 This determination will be made giving consideration to what members of the community may be endangered by the emergency, who else may be affected by it, and what information is appropriate to communicate to them.

-6. Once the message is prepared, the Director of Business and Support Services, working cooperatively with other appropriate members of the campus community, will, without delay, initiate the notification system.
+6. Once the message is prepared, the Associate Vice-Chancellor for Business Support Services, working cooperatively with other appropriate members of the campus community, will, without delay, initiate the notification system.
 The notification may be distributed in one or more of the following methods:

 • University webpages;